- Associate Professor

 - Associate Scientist

-- Associate Director for Training, Coffrin Logan Center for Addiction Research and Treatment
+- Associate Director for Training, Cofrin Logan Center for Addiction Research and Treatment

 Dr. Michael Amlung is an Associate Professor in the Department of Applied Behavioral Science and an Associate Scientist in the Cofrin Logan Center for Addiction Research and Treatment.
-He is also the Director of the Addictions Lab @ KU, which conducts research on causes, consequences, and treatment of addictive disorders.
+He is also the Director of the Behavioral Economics and Addiction Neuroscience Laboratory, which conducts research on causes, consequences, and treatment of addictive disorders.
 His research examines factors that contribute to pathological decision-making in individuals with substance use disorders, the behavioral and brain basis of motivation to use alcohol and other drugs, and the effects of environmental contexts and physiological states on addictive behaviors.

 Dr. Amlung received a M.S. and Ph.D. in Psychology from the University of Georgia and completed a NIAAA-funded postdoctoral fellowship in addictions research at the University of Missouri.
 He was previously an Associate Professor in the Department of Psychiatry & Behavioural Neurosciences at McMaster University, where he remains a faculty affiliate of the Peter Boris Centre for Addictions Research.
 In Summer 2020, Dr. Amlung joined the faculty at KU and moved his laboratory to the Lawrence campus.

-In the Department of Applied Behavioral Science at KU, Dr. Amlung serves as chair of the Diversity, Equity, and Inclusion Committee and a member of the Graduate Studies Committee.
-Dr. Amlung is an Associate Editor of the Canadian Journal of Addiction, Special Issue Editor for Experimental and Clinical Psychopharmacology, and Program Chair for the Collaborative Perspectives on Addiction conference sponsored by the Society of Addiction Psychology (APA Division 50).
+In the Department of Applied Behavioral Science at KU, Dr. Amlung serves as Co-Director of Graduate Studies, previously as chair of the Diversity, Equity, and Inclusion Committee.
+Dr. Amlung has served as an Associate Editor of the Canadian Journal of Addiction, Special Issue Editor for Experimental and Clinical Psychopharmacology, and Program Chair for the Collaborative Perspectives on Addiction conference sponsored by the Society of Addiction Psychology (APA Division 50).

 Teaching and Mentoring